raxetul/mvn-dep-updater/README.md

 Script finds out the local dependencies, categorize them according to deepest dependency chain, then starts updating from deepest one.
 This script can not update external dependencies according to their latest versions.

-At the moment this script can not update nested parent projects.
-All parent projects in tree need to be updated manually.